timamero/react-nodejs-video-chat/README.md

-# 💬 Chat App
+# 💬 Video Chat App

+This project is still in the works.
-A chat app created with Socket.io, Typescript, React, Node.js, and Express.
+A video chat app created with Socket.io, Typescript, React, Node.js, and Express.

 ## 🚀 Quick Start
 1. Clone this repository